Orlando Berrío: América Mineiro

 After spending an entire year without playing at Khor Fakkan, Berrío signed with América Mineiro on 12 July 2021.

+Águilas Doradas

+On 16 August 2022, Berrío returned to Colombia and signed a with Categoría Primera A side Águilas Doradas.

+Qingdao West Coast

+On 18 April 2023, Berrío joined China League One club Qingdao West Coast.

+Tacuary

+On 25 January 2024, Berrío joined Paraguayan Primera División club Tacuary.

+PVF-CAND B

+In September 2025, Berrío moved to Vietnam signing for PVF-CAND B in the V.League 2.

 International career

 In August 2016, Berrío was named in Colombia's squad for 2018 FIFA World Cup qualifiers against Venezuela and Brazil.
 He did not play in either match, and only made his full international debut on 6 October, coming on as a substitute for Juan Cuadrado in a 1–0 away win against Paraguay.